-- Some of the biggest and strongest muscles are present in the back attached to the spine.
+- Some of the biggest and strongest muscles are in the back attached to the spine.

-- They provide flexibility and stability to the body and help to keep the body upright.
+- They provide flexibility and stability to the body and help keep it upright.

-- There is two kinds of muscle groups in the spine – local and global.
+- There are two kinds of muscle groups in the spine – local and global.

-- The coordinated action of these muscle groups helps in the movement of the body and its stability.
+- The coordinated action of these muscle groups helps in the body’s movement and stability.

 23. Muscles can be voluntary or involuntary